 Every soldier who served in the British Army had a service record which is the most important document to find if you want to learn more about their First World War service.
 Unfortunately, around 60% of First World War service records to those who had served in the ranks (not as officers) and left the army prior to January 1921 were destroyed during the Blitz in September 1940 when the warehouse storing the files caught fire.
 The records were stored by corps and regiment, so you’ll find that while some regiments have large numbers of surviving records, others only have a handful.
-Even if a service record managed to survive the Blitz, many pages would have been lost in the 1930s due to weeding to save storage space.
+Even if a service record managed to survive the Blitz, many pages would have been lost beforehand in the 1930s due to weeding to save storage space.

-Fortunately, not all service records were stored in the War Office Warehouse.
-The service records for soldiers who served in the Household Cavalry and Guards Regiments were housed separately and have survived.
-Clicking on the blue links will take to a page where you can learn more about researching the regiments.
+Fortunately, not all service records were stored in the War Office warehouse.
+The service records for soldiers who served in the Household Cavalry and Guards Regiments were housed separately and have mostly survived.
 Also, if you are researching a soldier who served past January 1921 then their service record should still be with the Ministry of Defence.
 I have written a guide on my other website Researching WW2 which will help you to order their file:

 The easiest way to check whether a soldier’s service record is still held by the MOD if they were born prior to 1901 is by searching the UK, Military Discharge Indexes, 1920-1971 on Ancestry.
 This catalogue is not complete and I have ordered a number of service records to soldiers who should appear in the database but do not.
 Only initials are shown along with a soldier’s date of birth.
 I have also found multiple errors with the date of birth in the database.
 Despite these problems, it is still a useful.

 WO 363 Service Records

 The service records which survived the Arnside Street fire became known as the “burnt documents” due to their poor condition and in many cases noticeable fire and water damage.
 They are held at the National Archives in both their original format and on microfilm.
 You will not be able to view the original documents at the National Archives due to their poor condition.
 Their catalogue reference is WO 363 and they are available to search on FindmyPast and Ancestry,

 WO 364 Service Records

-If a soldier who left the army prior to January 1921 made a pension claim due to a disability arising from their service during WW1 then there’s a very good chance they have a service record in the WO 364 series.
-In order to process disability claims, the Ministry of Pensions was sent documents from a soldier’s service record.
-Most of these documents will be of a medical nature.
+If a soldier who left the army prior to January 1921 made a pension claim due to a disability arising from their service during the war then there’s a very good chance they have part of their service record in the WO 364 series.
+In order to process disability claims, the Ministry of Pensions was sent documents from a soldier’s service record and most of these documents will be of a medical nature.
 You can sometimes find soldiers with service records in both WO 363 and WO 364.
 These records are also available on Ancestry and FindmyPast.

 PIN 26 Service Records

 There are service records to nearly 23,000 soldiers concerning the award of a disability pension held at the National Archives in PIN 26.
 These records haven’t been digitized and are only available to view at the National Archives.
 The likelihood of finding your soldier is very small and the documents are mostly medical in nature.

-How to Search for a WW1 Service Record
+How to Search for a First World War Service Record

 It is vital to know a combination of these details to stand a chance of finding the correct soldier, due to the possibility of a large number of service files surviving to men with the same name.
 The pension ledgers recently digitized by Fold3 from the collection held by the Western Front Association may help you find a correct soldier as they include addresses.
 However, if you are searching for a soldier with an unusual name then you should be fine just searching that name.
 If you have no information about their military service you can still look through all the search results to see if you can find a likely candidate based on their date of birth, family and where they were living.

-WW1 service records are available to view online on the subscription websites Ancestry and Findmypast and both sites usually have a free trial period.
-I would recommend using Findmypast as Ancestry’s search engine for service records isn’t very good.
-I have been unable to find service records on Ancestry no matter what I searched which I found straight away on Findmypast.
-Findmypast has also indexed all the service records so if a soldier appears in another man’s record this will be shown in the search results.
-Clicking on the banner below will take you to Findmypast.
+First World War service records are available to view online on the subscription websites Ancestry and Findmypast and both sites usually have a free trial period.
+I would recommend using both FindmyPast and Ancestry as I have found a record on one site and not the other before.
+FindmyPast has a much better search engine and has also indexed all the service records so if a soldier appears in another man’s record this will be shown in the search results.

 Alternatively, the records available on Ancestry and FindmyPast can be viewed and downloaded for free at the National Archives.
 Due to their poor condition, it is not possible to view the original documents.
 Many local libraries also have free access to the sites.